Pet Shop Boys - Electric Box

 I used to own a cheap copy of a Technics SL1200 made by a company called SoundLab.
 It had a rubbish USB audio output and to say it wasn't robust is an major understatement.
 When the rather poor cartridge developed a fault I decided to throw the baby out with the bath water and start again.

 So what turntable to choose?
 Taking into account my limited budget, I decided I definitely didn't want one of the ubiquitous Pro-Ject or Rega turntables.
-Having owned a Debut deck for a few years I knew I couldn't go back to lifting the platter and moving a rubber band between wheels to change speed.
+Having owned a Pro-Ject Debut deck for a few years I knew I couldn't go back to lifting the platter and moving a rubber band between wheels to change speed.
 Little weights dangling on pieces of nylon thread and a platter that takes an age to stop spinning when turned off aren't features I look for either.
 So what I wanted was something of better quality than my current deck but with the practicality of an SL1200 copy.
 Well, what about a real SL1200?

 The SL1200 with its original Stanton 500 cartridge